 Shortlist Test Feedback

-As a Shortlist test is only used in high volume schemes feedback will be provided in a general way for all applicants as soon as possible following receipt of the notification outcome.
+As a Shortlist test is only used in high volume schemes feedback will be provided in a general way to all applicants who did not progress to shortlist as soon as possible following receipt of the notification of outcome.

 Assessment Stage Feedback